schellingerhout/schellingerhout.github.io/_posts/2017-12-01-sieve-of-eratosthenes.md

 ---
-title: "Implementing the Sieve of Eratosthenes in Delhi"
+title: "Implementing the Sieve of Eratosthenes in Delphi"
 excerpt_separator: "<!--more-->"
 categories:
   - Algorithms